 The invoice should include the sale and the discount.
 A credit memo must be created for the returned inventory and the credit memo is supposed to be linked to the invoice when receiving payments.

 A journal entry was created to offset an existing credit memo and that the GJE is linked to the credit memo.
 If this transaction causes the discrepancy, edit the journal entry, making sure that the A/R account is the source or the first line.
 Check that the GJE is still linked to the credit memo.

-Balance sheet account was used as a discount offset:
+The balance sheet account was used as a discount offset:

 When using the Discounts & Credits button in customer payments, one must select an offset account where the discount will be recorded.
-Accidentally selecting a balance sheet account will make the balance sheet to be out of balance in cash basis.
+Accidentally selecting a balance sheet account will make the balance sheet to be out of balance on a cash basis.
 Make sure to change the offset account to either an income or expense account, but ideally, an expense account as it is you who is giving a discount to a customer.